-14. Prudential Indicators
+Prudential Indicators

-15. The statutory Prudential Indicators contained within the Treasury Management Strategy are considered a sound basis for the future and authority is sought to adopt them.
-A summary of the key indicators that impact upon the Council are set out in the following table.
+21. The statutory Prudential Indicators contained within the Treasury Management Strategy are based on the 2011 guidelines.
+These will be reassessed in 2018 in accordance with the proposed updates contained within the Prudential Code and the Treasury Management Code produced by CIPFA.
+A summary of the existing key indicators that impact upon the Council are set out in the following table.
 All of the prudential indicators are set out and explained in the Investment and Borrowing Strategies.